turbonemesis/constitution/CONSTITUTION.md

 4. Indicate the type of change proposed: "Style guide rule" or "Other"
 5. List stakeholder(s)
 6. List sponsor(s)
-7. Intended Scope of Change Proposed
+7. Intended scope of change proposed
-8. Provide a thorough description of the proposed change that will act as documentation if approved.
+8. Provide a thorough description of the proposed change that will act as the official documentation if approved.

 E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) senate sponsor, in addition to the senate author.

 F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal, given a fifty percent quorum votes for or against the proposal's passage within a 48 hour timeframe of the initial vote. (each active voting member only has one vote)

-G. A historical record of all votes cast and all proposals voted on shall be kept up-to-date in github somewhere.
+G. A historical record of all votes cast and all proposals voted on shall be kept up-to-date in github in an organized manner.

-H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo and all stakeholders shall be immediately notified of the new rule(s). [./rules/](./rules/)
+H. Any newly passed "proposals" shall be merged into the "rules" folder within this repo and all stakeholders shall be notified of the new rule(s) in a timely manner. [./rules/](./rules/)

 ### Article VI - Constitutional Amendments